Spring Security

 }

-object retrieved from the security context must be non-null as it is set in our filter.
-If it is not set, we throw an InternalServerError
+In these methods we can safely assume that the Authentication object retrieved from the security context must be non-null as it is set in our filter.
+If it is not set, we throw an InternalServerError as this indicates that we forgot to enable the JwtFilter.

-Also, due to the same assumption, we can cast to AuthenticatedUser
+Also, due to the same assumption, we can cast to AuthenticatedUser.

 Finally, we can perform the actual authorization check as follows: